 Los Angeles Criminal Courthouses We Serve

 There are several criminal courthouses in the San Fernando Valley, a northern suburb of Los Angeles County.
-I have been practicing criminal defense for twenty-five years when I first started out and for several years there were over 40 courts in Los Angeles county which made up a large portion of the budget in California.
+I have been practicing criminal defense for twenty-five years since I first started, and for several years there were over 40 courts in Los Angeles county which made up a large portion of the budget in California.

 The lawmakers in Sacramento decided to reduce the number of courts.
 As a result, there are now around only 25, spread out throughout one of the largest counties in the United States.
-Los Angeles County stretches from Long Beach all the way to Lancaster – and from Pomona all the way to Van Nuys and all courthouses in between.
-So, how many courthouses are there in the San Fernando Valley? (map) Here is a list below.
+Los Angeles County stretches from Long Beach to Lancaster – and from Pomona to Van Nuys and all courthouses in between.
+So, how many courthouses are there in the San Fernando Valley?
+Here is a list below.

 The San Fernando Valley, CA Criminal Courts Include: